Menü

 Directory of Open Access Journals (DOAJ)

-The DOAJ only lists journals run in accordance with the open access business model which do not impose any charges on either readers or their institutions.
-Journals in the directory must also allow users to read, download, copy, distribute and search for articles and allow users to link to the full text of each article.
-In addition, the DOAJ will only consider journals which are issued regularly – in other words more than once a year – and which have introduced a quality assurance system.
-Quality assurance is either guaranteed by the publishers and/or by a peer review process.
-The journal issues must be consecutively numbered and dated and contain individual articles.
+The DOAJ only includes journals that are run in accordance with the principles of open access – that is, journals that do not impose any charges on either readers or institutions.
+Journals that appear in the DOAJ must also allow users to read, download, copy, distribute and search for articles, as well as permitting users to link to the full text of the article.
+Moreover, the DOAJ only considers journals that appear regularly – more than once a year – and that operate a quality assurance system guaranteed by the editors and/or by a peer review process.
+Journal issues must be consecutively numbered and dated and contain individual articles.

-The DOAJ only lists journals which are reported to it by the publishers, so the list is not necessarily exhaustive.
+The DOAJ only lists journals that are reported to it by publishers or by the editors of other journals, so the list is not necessarily exhaustive.

 Electronic Journals Library (EZB)

-The Electronic Journals Library contains a list of digitally published journals.
-Thanks to its advanced search capabilities and options for restricting a search to specific subject areas, the EZB is also a useful tool for searching for suitable journals to publish in.
+The Electronic Journals Library contains a list of journals that are published in a digital format.
+Thanks to its advanced search capabilities and ability to filter searches by specific subject areas, the EZB is also a useful tool for finding suitable journals to publish in.
 By restricting your search to journals which offer free access to full texts, you can also ascertain which journals are open access.
 The entry for each journal specifies whether it is an open access journal, and you can find more detailed information on the journals' individual websites.
 The EZB provides links to make it easier to access these websites.
 Thanks to a cooperative venture with the Directory of Open Access Journals (DOAJ), the EZB also indicates journals that are available in the DOAJ.

 Web of Science

-To track down a suitable journal in the multidisciplinary Web of Science database, it is advisable to enter relevant keywords from the subject area and check which journals publish articles on this topic by consulting the "Refine Results" section on the right beneath "Sources".
+To track down a suitable journal in the multidisciplinary Web of Science database, we recommend entering keywords from your subject area in the search box and checking which journals publish articles on this topic by consulting the "Refine Results" section beneath "Publication Titles".

-Clarivate Analytics now offers on its website a search form for finding open access journals covered by the Web of Science.
+Clarivate Analytics now includes a search form on its website to find open access journals that appear in Web of Science.
 Go to overview

 Web of Science requires institutions to obtain a licence for the database and can only be used by users who are within their institution's IP range or accessing it via remote access while roaming.